-Am 24.
-Oktober schließt der Lesesaal aufgrund einer Veranstaltung bereits um 17 Uhr.
+Am 22.
+Februar und 6.
+März schließt der Lesesaal aufgrund einer Veranstaltung um 17 Uhr.
 Ersatzleseplätze werden zur Verfügung gestellt.

 Sie sind hier